codepress/admin-columns/readme.txt

 * [Updated] Spanish translation - thanks to redywebs
 * [Added] Chinese translation - thanks to 倡萌
 * [Fixed] Solved bug with before and after field
+* [Added] Fieldtype "Counter" to Custom Fields
+* [Added] Column type ID when you hover over the column type label.

 = 2.0.2 =
 * [Fixed] Performance issue